 Georgia At the Bucharest Summit in 2008, Allied leaders decided that Georgia will become a member of NATO provided it meets all necessary requirements.
 This decision was reconfirmed at NATO Summits in 2009, 2010, 2012, and 2014.
-Since late 2014, NATO and Georgia have been working together to implement the Substantial NATO-Georgia Package.
-The measures in this Package aim to strengthen Georgia's defence and interoperability capabilities with the Alliance, which will help Georgia advance in its preparations towards membership.
+Since late 2014, NATO and Georgia have been working together to implement the "Substantial NATO-Georgia Package".
+The measures in this Package aim to strengthen Georgia's defence and the ability of its armed forces to work with Allied militaries.
+This will help Georgia advance in its preparations towards membership.